dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Content of the mailbox SHALL be only visible to devices having Secret.
 - It is recommended to send URL to the mailbox and the Secret over different channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).
 - Relay server MUST not receive the Secret with the MailboxIdentifier at any time.
-- Content of the mailbox MUST guaranty it's integrity with cryptographic checksum (e.g. MAC, AES-GCM tag).
+- Content of the mailbox MUST guaranty its integrity with cryptographic checksum (e.g. MAC, AES-GCM tag).
 - Relay server SHALL periodically check and delete expired mailboxes ( refer to timeToLive parameter in the CreateMailbox request).
 - If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
 Receiver device, upon receipt of such URL, MUST remove the Fragment (Secret) before calling the Relay server API.